 Other items include artwork by the late disabled artist Adam Reynolds, transcripts from forums and debates, and costumes from the BBC actress Liz Carr.

-The overall NDACA project, overseen by disability arts organisation Shape Arts, will bring together 2,500 objects celebrating the history of the Disability Arts Movement on a website and through a series of films, as well as live events, and the learning wing at Bucks New University.
+The overall NDACA project, overseen by disability arts organisation Shape Arts, will bring together more than 2000 objects celebrating the history of the Disability Arts Movement on a brand-new website, a series of oral history films, interactive learning resources, and the uniquely accessible research facilities at Buckinghamshire New University.

 Bucks New University and Shape Arts collaborate on disability arts project